xh3210578/bee-docs/docs/installation/quick-start.md

 ### Run Your Own Hive of Nodes

-Take it to the next level by running a whole hive of Bees.
-We provide tooling and monitoring for to help you manage large deployments of many Bee nodes.
+Take it to the next level by keeping a whole hive of Bees.
+We provide tooling and monitoring to help you manage large deployments of many Bee nodes.

 [Bee Hives](/docs/installation/hive)